sookinoby/mxnet-ccn-samples/README.md

 predict('traffic-data/turn-left-ahead2.jpg',)
 ```

-##Conclusion
+## Conclusion

-In this notebook we saw how to use MXNet to perform a multi-class image classification.
+In this notebook, we explored how to use MXNet to perform a multi-class image classification.
 We also learned techniques to pre-process image data.
-We stored the trained neural network on the disk and later loaded the pre-trained neural netwrok model to classify images from the web.This model can be deployed as web services.
-The techniques we learned can be used to on  other image data for the purpose of classification and extended for detecting objects in a image.
+We stored the trained neural network on the disk, and later loaded the pre-trained neural netwrok model to classify images from the web.
+This model can be deployed as web services.
+The techniques demonstrated can be used on other image data for the purpose of classification, and extended for detecting objects in a image.

-In the next note book, we will develop a state of the art sentiment classifier using MXnet.
-Again, the techniques learnt in next notebook can be extended to other Natural language processing task.
+In the next notebook, we'll develop a state of the art sentiment classifier using MXNet.
+As in this example, the techniques explained in next notebook can be extended to other natural language-processing tasks.